 Project WET (Water Education for Teachers) is an award-winning, nonprofit water education program and publisher.
 The program facilitates and promotes awareness, appreciation, knowledge, and stewardship of water resources through the dissemination of classroom-ready teaching aids and the establishment of internationally sponsored Project WET programs.
 The Water Education Foundation is the California Coordinator for Project WET.

 We sponsor a hands-on training once a year in November.
-To register for the next workshop, check back in September 2019.
-See details below.
+Check out our video of the 2019 training.

 Prepare to experience a wide-range of activities that will spark student interest through investigations of their own environment – all of which have been correlated to Common Core and Next Generation Science standards.
 The Project WET Guide 2.0 is provided to each participant and includes access to 40 additional Project WET activities for immediate use in your classroom.

 Project WET activities are designed to supplement existing curriculum to promote the awareness, appreciation, and knowledge of water resources in a manner that is fun, hands-on and informational for learners of all ages.
 Every Project WET activity was created by teachers for teachers and each incorporates nationally recognized education principles and practices.